-Indirect discrimination occurs where less favourable treatment is not the main effect or objective of an action or decision.
+Indirect discrimination occurs where less favourable treatment is not necessarily the main effect or objective of an action or decision.

-The nature of indirect discrimination is that the discriminatory effect can be an unexpected or unforeseen effect of a good faith decision.
-Complaints of indirect discrimination should be considered carefully and objectively, and not dismissed out of hand purely because the effect was not an expected or intentional one.
+Since the nature of indirect discrimination is that the discriminatory effect an unexpected or unforeseen effect of a good faith decision, complaints of indirect discrimination should therefore be considered carefully and objectively, and not dismissed out of hand purely because the effect was not an expected or intentional one.

-If, for example, a club has a rule or practice that certain competitions are only played on Saturdays, this would prevent members with certain religious beliefs from taking part in the competition.
-Although it may not have been the intention of the golf club, the effect is the less favourable treatment of members on the grounds of religion or belief, which is a protected characteristic.
+If, for example, a county organisation introduces a rule that club competitions can only be played on Saturdays, this rule would prevent members with certain religious beliefs from taking part in the competition.
+Although it may not have been the intention of the golf club, the effect of the rule is the less favourable treatment of members on the grounds of religion or belief, which is a protected characteristic.
 This is indirect discrimination.